k5cents/gluedown/README.md

 ## Usage

-With the `cat` argument, wrapped vectors can be concatenated, separated with a newline, and printed; this is useful in combination with the `results='asis'` chunk option to directly print text in an `.Rmd` document.
+The `md_*()` functions are most useful in combination with the `results='asis'` chunk option; this allows users to directly print formatted text from a code chunk to the body of a document.

 ``` r
 library(gluedown)